maria72865/md-bottega-final-capstone-bid/README.md

 # Bottega Final Capstone, VB6 to Visual Studio 2019

 This application calculates a bid for international aircraft delivery.
-It was written to be completely self-contained to allow my pilots to create an accurate bid on the fly.
+It was written to be completely self-contained to allow pilots to create an accurate bid on the fly.
 It consists of three forms:

   1. Enter client info